Skip to main content

 Custom Software for Digital Processes and Certifications

-The value chain – from sorting and cracking macadamia nuts to processing mangoes and avocados, packaging, and export – is digitally documented.
-LIMBUA uses proprietary software to manage procurement, processing, quality assurance, and certification.
-Certification processes for our organic and social standards are also digitized.
-This supports compliance with legal frameworks such as the German Supply Chain Due Diligence Act.
+The processing chain – from sorting and cracking nuts to processing mangoes and avocados, packaging, and export – is digitally documented.
+We use proprietary software solutions for procurement, processing, quality assurance, and certification.
+In addition, certification processes for our organic and social standards are digitized.
+This supports compliance with legal requirements such as the German Supply Chain Due Diligence Act.

 Biometric Identification